JoshuaTheMiller/Vanilla-Terraria/README.md

 </div>

+## ❗ A note on latest

+Be very cautious with blindly using `latest`...
+Terraria may introduce breaking changes between versions.
+This can cause your world to be corrupted.
+It is best to specify an exact tag and only "upgrade" when you are confident that your world will not be ruined when changing to a new version of this image (and thus, a new version of TShock).
+Creating a backup of your world is advised before any upgrades are performed!

 ## Quickstart

 First and foremost, you're going to need Docker.
 Please check out [Docker's documentation](https://docs.docker.com/engine/install/) for how to install it on the various supported platforms.
 While the install may be different per platform, the rest of the steps will remain the same (containers sure are nice, aren't they?).